nayiri-k/hammer-workspace/README.md

     technology.asap7.tarball_dir: "/path/to/asap7"

-For the open-source EDA tools, either add to Yosys/OpenROAD to your PATH (ideally in your `.bashrc`), or uncomment the absolute paths to the tool binaries in the respective `tools-*.yml` files:
+For the open-source EDA tools, either add Yosys/OpenROAD to your PATH (ideally in your `.bashrc`), or uncomment the absolute paths to the tool binaries in the respective `tools-*.yml` files:

     synthesis.yosys.yosys_bin: "yosys"
     # on BWRC (only on bwrcr720-3 machine):
     # synthesis.yosys.yosys_bin: "/usr/local/bin/yosys"